jwliao1209/Taiwan-LLaMa-Instruction-Tuning/README.md

 ## Inference
-To inference the Taiwan-LLaMa model, you can run the commad:
+To inference the Taiwan-LLaMa model, you can run the command:
 ```
 python infer.py --method <support method: lora-fine-tune, zero-shot, and few-shot> \
                 --base_model_path <pretrain model folder> \